Mr Nobody Against Putin

-Mr Nobody Against Putin is a 2025 documentary film directed by David Borenstein and co-directed by Pavel Talankin.
-It follows Talankin job in a school at Karabash, a poor mining town near the Ural Mountains.
-While recording his students Talakin also documents the Putin administration movements to control public perception during the ongoing Russo-Ukrainian war.
+Mr Nobody Against Putin is a 2025 documentary film directed by David Borenstein and Pavel Talankin.
+It follows Talankin in his job at a school in Karabash, a poor mining town near the Ural Mountains.
+While recording his students, Talankin also documents the Putin administration's moves to control public perception during the ongoing Russo-Ukrainian war.

-The film had its world premiered at the World Cinema Documentary section of the 2025 Sundance Film Festival on 25 January, where it won the Special Jury Award.
-It was selected as the Danish entry for Best International Feature Film at the 98th Academy Awards.
+The film had its world premiere at the World Cinema Documentary section of the 2025 Sundance Film Festival on 25 January, where it won the Special Jury Award.
+It was selected as the Danish Oscar entry for Best International Feature Film, and went on to win Best Documentary at the 79th British Academy Film Awards and Best Documentary Feature Film at the 98th Academy Awards.
+Reception was generally positive, but there were concerns – especially by Ukrainian viewers – about the way the film portrayed opposition to Putin within Russia.
+The film was also criticized for its use of covert footage, particularly of children, obtained without informed consent.

 Background

-Mr Nobody Against Putin was shot over a period of two years by Pavel "Pasha" Talankin, the videographer and events coordinator at Karabash Primary School #1.
-Talankin began seriously documenting his activities after the 2022 Russian invasion of Ukraine, when the government began requiring schools to hold regular "patriotic displays" and use a state-written curriculum to justify the invasion to students.
+Mr Nobody Against Putin was shot over a period of two years by Pavel "Pasha" Talankin, the videographer and events coordinator at Karabash Primary School #1 in Chelyabinsk Oblast.
+Talankin began seriously documenting his activities after the 2022 Russian invasion of Ukraine, when the government began requiring schools to hold regular "patriotic displays" and use state-written curriculum (such as Conversations about Important Things) to justify the invasion to students.
 At the same time, the government instituted a requirement to upload footage of these displays to a state-run portal to prove compliance, allowing Talankin cover to film meetings, lessons, and visitors to the school without attracting suspicion.
-He initially planned to resign in order to avoid supporting the Russian government, however, after getting in contact with director David Borenstein he withdrew his resignation to keep gathering footage.
+He initially planned to resign in order to avoid supporting the Russian government; however, after getting in contact with director David Borenstein, he withdrew his resignation to keep gathering footage.

+On one occasion, mercenaries from the Wagner Group arrive at the school to give a lecture; on another, Talankin disrupts the flag-raising ceremony by playing the US national anthem "The Star-Spangled Banner" performed by Lady Gaga instead of the Russian anthem.
+In parallel, the people surrounding Talankin are revealed — his mother, who works as a librarian at the same school; Pavel Abdulmanov, a pro-Putin history teacher; a student named Masha, whose brother fights and later dies in the war; and former students who are drafted into the army.

-Talankin secretly fled Russia during the summer of 2024, aided by his producers and director David Borenstein who worked to get him asylum in Europe, following evidence of police surveillance at his home shown during the film.
+Talankin secretly fled Russia during the summer of 2024, aided by his producers and Borenstein who worked to get him asylum in Europe, following evidence of police surveillance at his home, which appears in the film.